 Another concern for me is honey robbing.
-Pictures on the Flow™ Hive site also show honey dripping from the hive into open jars with no bees in evidence when in realty any source of exposed honey would immediately attract thousands of bees and potentially trigger a robbing frenzy as other hives in the area rapidly discover free, open air honey.
-Either way you wouldn’t be sitting there with open honey without there being bees all over and in it.
+Pictures on the Flow™ Hive site also show honey dripping from the hive into open jars with no bees in evidence when in reality any source of exposed honey would immediately attract thousands of bees and potentially trigger a robbing frenzy as other hives in the area rapidly discover free open air honey.
+Either way, you wouldn’t be sitting there with open honey without there being bees all over and in it.
 Anyone that doubts this should stand by a hive with a teaspoon of honey and watch the speed with which bees arrive.

 Then there is the not so small matter of the nature of the honey and whether it would actually just run out or not.
-Again anyone with actual experience of keeping bees in most European countries will know that there are some types of honeys, perhaps the majority, which simply won’t.
-Indeed there are some that can’t even be extracted by spinning out of the frame if they start to set in the frame, Oil seed rape being one of them which requires very precise timing for extraction and Heather honey is thixotropic and cannot even be spun out from the combs in an extractor and is usually pressed.
+Again anyone with actual experience of keeping bees in most European countries will know that there are some types of honey, perhaps the majority, which simply won’t.
+Indeed there are some that can’t even be extracted by spinning out of the frame if they start to set in the frame, Oilseed rape being one of them which requires very precise timing for extraction and Heather honey is thixotropic and cannot even be spun out from the combs in an extractor and is usually pressed.
 These will clog and jam the mechanism requiring the Flowhive frames to be removed and cleaned with hot water.

 Price?
 Well if you want to spend over 500 US$ for a 7 frame flow hive when you can buy a regular Super with 9 waxed frames for €30 you must have money to burn.